 Afterwards, I always adhered to the recommendations and traditions of the author, neither permitting myself the smallest deviation, nor interpolating such disgusting tricks as the breaking of Quasimodo’s jaw during the already heartrending scene with Esmeralda’ mother, which for some reason was permitted on the Moscow stage.” – Russian Ballet Master: The Memoirs of Marius Petipa (p.
 31)

-Perrot’s revival of La Esmeralda premièred on the 2nd January 1849 [O.S.
-21st December 1848] at the Imperial Bolshoi Kamenny Theatre, with Elssler as Esmeralda and Petipa as Phoebus.
+Perrot’s revival of Esmeralda premièred on the 2nd January 1849 [O.S.
+21st December 1848] at the Imperial Bolshoi Kamenny Theatre, with Elssler as Esmeralda, Pierre Frédéric Malevergne as Phoebus (a role that Petipa would later take over and dance with Elssler), Perrot as Pierre Gringoire, Tatiana Smirnova as Fleur-de-Lys and Nikolai Golts as Claude Frollo.
 The ballet was a huge success, with Elssler captivating the Russian audiences with her “fire, vivacity, animation, splendour, and attractiveness.”
 Petipa wrote of Elssler in his memoirs: